What is Turbinoplasty and Turbinectomy?

 How painful is turbinate reduction?

 Turbinate reduction or turbinoplasty is done under anaesthesia.
-So it is not too painful.
+So it generally is not too painful.
 However, your nose will feel sore for a few days and will be given pain relief medication.

 What should I eat after a turbinate reduction?